sirselim/jetson_nanopore_sequencing/live_basecalling.md

     * This is done at the user's own risk: mis-configuration of the GPU may result in slow basecalling and/or a large number of skipped reads.
       * i.e. if the basecall server crashes as a result of mis-parameterization.
 * GPUs with a low amount of memory (**less than 4 GB**) may not work at all.
+* As of Guppy 5.0.X RAM consumption is higher than before, meaning that cards with lower amounts of memory (i.e. ~4Gb) will likely need modified parameters to run correctly.

 ## The process